Statistical Uncertainty Principle in Stochastic Dynamics

-All of the above are w.r.t. the prior model $\mathbb{P}$ and in the data infinitus limit $T\rightarrow\infty$.
 The three constraints in Eq. \eqref{eq: max ent calculation of pair} are the empirical averages of data \emph{ad infinitum}, the stationary constraint, and the normalization.
+The equivalency among the three are known as the Gibbs conditioning principle \citep{dembo_large_2009,csiszar_conditional_1987}.

-We note that the ``entropy'' to be extremized here is not the Kullback-Leibler relative entropy of pair probabilities $\sum_{i,j\in\mathcal{X}}P_{ij}\ln\frac{P_{ij}}{R_{ij}}$.
-Eq. \eqref{eq: max ent calculation of pair} can also be derived by Max Cal \citep{SM}.
+We note that the ``entropy'' to be extremized in the Markov correlated data case here in Eq. \eqref{eq: max ent calculation of pair} is \textit{not} the Kullback-Leibler relative entropy of pair probabilities $\sum_{i,j\in\mathcal{X}}P_{ij}\ln\frac{P_{ij}}{\pi_{i}^{R}R_{j|i}}$ where $\pi_{i}^{R}$ is the stationary distribution of prior $R_{j|i}$.
+The fundamental reason of this is because MaxCal is about the whole path $x(t),t>0$, not just one step.
+This can be seen from the alternative MaxCal derivation of Eq. \eqref{eq: max ent calculation of pair} shown in the Supplemental Material.